girlpunk/Earthlings-On-Mars-Foundation/docs/Writing Missions.md

 #### `points`

 Points issues to the player when they successfully complete the mission, or removed from the user when they fail the mission.
+Points will not be directly visible to players.
+Points may be replaced/supplemented by per-npc reputation.

 #### `followupMission`

-ID of a mission to immidiately start after successful completion of this mission.
+ID of a mission to immediately start after successful completion of this mission.
+The owner of this mission must match the voice of `completionText`.

 #### `priority`

 Importance of this mission compared to other missions.
 If multiple missions are available, the higher priority will be issued first.

+TODO: Example ranges.

 #### `onlyStartFrom`